-In this course, students will examine the advanced functions related to website development.
+In this course, students will examine the functions related website advanced to development.
 Additionally, they will design web pages or sites using PHP codes.
 They will also create dynamic functions and pages using PHP scripts and integrating MySQL databases that expand the functions and services of a website.
 (Pre-requisites: INTE 2520L, PROG 1035, PROG 2370L)